geofurlong/builder/README.md

 - Manual validation / preparation (see below).
 - Conversion of source geospatial to optimised SQLite format: ELRs, Mileposts, Network Rail Regions, Ordnance Survey Administrative Areas, and Ordnance Survey Populated Places.
 - Calibrate mileposts along each ELR centre-line geometry to maximise linear positional accuracy.
-- Build optimised production database of ELRs and associate linear calibration.
+- Build optimised production database of ELRs and associated linear calibration.
 - Precompute geographic positions for all ELRs at multiple yardage intervals: 22, 110, 220, 440, 1760 (one mile), and 8800 (5 miles).
 - Build a gazetteer of railway positions combining Network Railway Region, Ordnance Survey Administrative Area and Populated Place datasets at multiple yardage intervals: 22, 110, 220, 440, 1760 (one mile), and 8800 (5 miles).
 - Build an aggregated gazetteer, based on 22 yard intervals.